 (iii) Parent shall be entitled to require the Company, and the Company shall be entitled, to repay Parent and settle in full the Post-Closing Net Payable after the Relevant Period.
-"Post-Closing Net Payable" means the sum of (A) the aggregate amount of Non-Cash Assets as at the Transmission Date, less the aggregate amount of Non-Cash Assets as at the Closing (it being understood that in the event of a decrease in Non-Cash Assets over such period, such amount shall be expressed as a negative amount); and (B) the aggregate amount of Liabilities as at the Closing, less the aggregate amount of Liabilities as at the Transmission Date (it being understood that in the event of an increase in Liabilities over such period, such amount shall be expressed as a negative amount).
+"Post-Closing Net Payable" means the sum of (A) the aggregate amount of Non-Cash Assets as at the Transmission Date, less the aggregate amount of Non-Cash Assets as at the Closing (it being understood that in the event of a decrease in Non-Cash Assets over such period, such amount shall be expressed as a negative amount); and (B) the aggregate amount of Liabilities as at the Closing, less the aggregate amount of Liabilities over such period, such amount shall be expressed as a negative amount).